 Qualifications

-We strive to create a safe, welcoming, and respectful environment for our visitors, staff, and volunteers alike.
-As such, we expect shadows to adhere to the following:
+We strive to create a safe, welcoming, and respectful environment for our visitors, staff, and volunteers.
+We expect docents to demonstrate the following:

 Requirements